barryclark/jekyll-now/_posts/2021-02-15-rust-traits-and-variadic-functions.md

   fn eval(&self, args: &[f64]) -> f64;
 }
 ```
 We have modified our trait by giving it the generic type parameter `ArgList`.
-Note that this type does play any role inside the logic of the trait, because it occurs neither in the function argument nor as an associated type.
+Note that this type *does not* play any role inside the logic of the trait, because it occurs neither in the function argument nor as an associated type.
 We'll just use it to get different trait specializations that give us the same interface:

 ```rust
 impl<Func> VariadicFunction<f64> for Func